-Understanding Logistic Regression with function Syntax in Python and the Sigmoid Function
+Understanding Logistic Regression and the Sigmoid Function using function Syntax in Python

-In this section, we will open the black box all the way: we will gain a comprehensive understanding of how logistic regression works.
+In this section, we will open the “black box” of logistic regression all the way: we will gain a comprehensive understanding of how it works.
 We start off by introducing a new programming concept: functions.
-At the same time, we'll learn about a mathematical function that plays a key role in logistic regression.
+At the same time, we'll learn about a mathematical function, the sigmoid function, that plays a key role in logistic regression.